blues-man/mail-attachments-util/README.md

 ./mail_util.sh                    # Backup all your attachments to $EXTERNAL_DRIVE"

-./mail_util.sh [--delete] [--ask] # Delete all your attachments, when used with --ask it ask you for each file found, if you really want to delete it."
+./mail_util.sh [--delete] [--ask] # Delete all your attachments, when used with --ask it ask for each mail account found, if you really want to delete it."